 The climate, much like the name, is quite extreme and particularly unforgiving during the winter when temperatures average -4 degrees and the sun barely rises above the horizon.
 This is the land of the northern lights, the mystical auroras that rise over the vast mountains towering over the sea.
 Taken together, it is an otherworldly place, a landscape swathed in darkness, forever at the mercy of nature.

 For Bieke Depoorter, Senja was the perfect place to explore the relationship between fantasy and reality in the short film, Dvalemodus.
-Working with Mattias De Craene over a three-week period during the dead of winter, they cast local inhabitants in a series of occasionally fictionalized scenes inspired by daily life that are carefully interspersed with awe-inspiring scenes of nature’s relentless rage.
+Working with Mattias De Craene over a three-week period during the dead of winter, they cast local inhabitants in a series of scenes – some partially fictionalized, a few totally constructed1 – which are combined with shots of the natural environment.

 Depoorter first arrived in Senja in 2015 to participate in an artist’s residency and felt right at home.
 She stayed at a fisherman’s house which acts as an artist’s residence called Krakeslottet.
 The house is built on pilings by the sea, tucked inside a little town by the mountains, which gave her the sensation of being secluded from the rest of the world.
 But it was the ever-presence of night that spoke to Depoorter’s soul.
 “The darkness for me is the only moment I am inspired,” she says.
 “I never take pictures during the day anymore.
 It is the atmosphere I look for if I am making work.”